Expert answers to all your business insurance questions.

 Can I exclude owners and officers from workers' comp in Pennsylvania?

-First of all, your company must have workers’ comp even if you only have one employee (there are some nuances, which you can learn about here).
+First of all, your company must have workers’ compensation insurance even if you only have one employee (there are some nuances, which you can learn about here).
 Still, you may be wondering if your owners or executive officers count as employees—and whether you need to buy coverage for them.

 We can answer that.
 Let’s examine the different kinds of business models and when you might be able to waive workers’ comp for some of the people involved with your business.